The early promise of Fiat’s X1/38 design theme was quickly extinguished. We examine the rationales.

 However, there is evidence to suggest this hadn’t been the original intention.
-The image appended above shows a styling prototype for a three volume Ritmo derivative offering a similar industrial style to its hatchback stablemate.
+The lead image appended above shows what appears to be a styling prototype for a three volume Ritmo derivative offering a similar product design style to its hatchback stablemate.
 Indeed, it was reported in 1979 that Fiat was working on a 132 replacement which would also follow this product design theme.

 The Ipothesi was certainly striking, even if it retrospectively appears more of a candidate for DTW’s Cars That Could Have Been Citroens series than anything intended to bear a Fiat badge.
 But for its period, it remains a cohesive piece of work.

 That same year, Pininfarina also employed a Ritmo platform as basis for a speculative styling concept.
-The Brio’s dart shaped outline reprising the carrozzeria’s 1981 Quartz concept; itself more akin to a Cambiano rendition of an aria more associated and arguably better rendered by Moncalieri.
+The Brio’s dart shaped outline reprised the carrozzeria’s 1981 Quartz concept; itself more akin to a Cambiano rendition of an aria more associated and arguably better rendered by Moncalieri.
 One by the name of Asso Di Picche, perhaps?
-(As against the better known Motorhead classic).
+(As against the better known Motorhead classic)….

 Across town at Caprie, carrozzeria Bertone lopped the roof off the production Ritmo, which was first shown in 1979 but wouldn’t enter production until 1981.
 It remains unclear as to whether the design originated at Bertone or centro stile, but while it bore a strong visual resemblance to Karmann’s accomplished Golf Cabriolet, the drophead Ritmo, which was built at Bertone’s Grugliasco facility before losing its Fiat badging entirely in 1982 was neither as well executed, nor anywhere near as well made.